 How do we measure it?
-Recycled material quantities are calculated based on the total tonnage of construction bid items where recycled materials are commonly used.
+Recycled material quantities are calculated based on total tonnage of construction bid items for the fiscal year where recycled material are commonly used.
 Steel that is extracted and recycled by the construction contractor is also included in the total tonnage.
 The use of recycled materials is measured by the percentage of virgin material replacement in some key construction materials.
+By reporting the use of recycled materials by percentage of the product being placed, we will be able to better track usage based on design and material policies.

 How are we doing?
 The department remains committed to conserving resources, minimizing waste, keeping materials out of landfills and avoiding Greenhouse Gas emissions.
 Each year the size and types of projects in the Improvement Program dictate the amount of recycled materials eligible to be used in projects.
 In 2011, the department achieved an unusually high level of recycled materials use due to the number and type of projects that year.
 Almost all projects incorporate recycled materials, the largest type being recycled concrete followed by reclaimed asphaltic pavement in hot mix asphalt and base course.
 For every ton of fly ash that has been used to replace a ton of Portland cement, the department saves one ton of CO2 and one million British thermal units (BTUs) of energy.
 The department leverages opportunities, when possible, to utilize recycled materials.
-An example was the use of bottom ash, from a nearby previously landfilled ash waste, in the I-94 project.
+An example was the use of bottom ash from nearby, previously landfilled ash waste for the I-94 project in 2015.